Seder House Rules: Your Search for a Passover Dessert Ends Here

 Lemon Almond Cake by Divalicious Recipes

 Flourless cakes aren't limited to chocolate and this lemon almond cake is an exquisite example.
-Made with almond meal, lemons, eggs, and erythritol, this dessert stays within the confines of kosher rules and makes an excellent sugar-free, gluten-free, and guilt-free option.
+Made with almond meal, lemons, eggs, and erythritol, this dessert stays within the confines of kosher rules (and keto diet rules) and makes an excellent sugar-free, gluten-free, and guilt-free option.

 Haroset Cake with Zabaglione